SiteRelEnby/anduril2/README.md

 #define USE_AUX_RGB_LEDS_WHILE_ON //show voltage using RGB aux even if this isn't just a button LED
 #define RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF 30 // Sets the threshold at which to switch the voltage RGB aux off
 #define RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW 50 //Sets the threshold at which to switch the voltage RGB aux to low mode
 #define USE_OPPOSITE_TINTRAMP_KLUDGE: When defined, makes the light start in channel switching mode.
-A very inelegant solution but it works so not being redone for now.
-May be replaced with a better way in the future.
+A very inelegant solution but it works so not being redone for now (plus it probably saves some space over a more elegant solution).
+May be supplemented with a better way in the future.

 // Delay momentary from lock until input is confirmed to definitely be 1H - prevents main LEDs flashing when doing more clicks from lock.
 // This setting guarantees a flash will be avoided when unlocking, but might be too slow for many people (including me) - see MOMENTARY_WHEN_LOCKED_DELAY for an alternative.
 //#define WAIT_FOR_MOMENTARY_WHEN_LOCKED

-#define MOMENTARY_WHEN_LOCKED_DELAY 2 //number of ticks to wait (default for HOLD_TIMEOUT is 24) before activating momentary mode when locked - prevents a flash when inputting a higher number of clicks, without waiting for the full HOLD_TIMEOUT delay with WAIT_FOR_MOMENTARY_WHEN_LOCKED.
+#define MOMENTARY_WHEN_LOCKED_DELAY 1 //number of ticks to wait (default for HOLD_TIMEOUT is 24) before activating momentary mode when locked - prevents a flash when inputting a higher number of clicks, without waiting for the full HOLD_TIMEOUT delay with WAIT_FOR_MOMENTARY_WHEN_LOCKED.
 1-2 is fine at least for lights with higher Vf, but depends on the user's preference. >4 is probably excessive.

 // default channel mix for when the light first starts up or is reset.
-Can be set to any value 1-254.
+Can be set to any value 1-254, or 0/255 for auto tint modes.
 #define DEFAULT_TINT 1
 //#define DEFAULT_TINT 128
 //#define DEFAULT_TINT 254